 - Muscle cramps.
 These result from the rapid loss of salts such as sodium, chloride and potassium.

 - Shock.
 This is one of the most serious complications of dehydration.
 It occurs when low blood volume causes a drop in blood pressure and a drop in the amount of oxygen in your body.
-If untreated, severe hypovolemic shock can cause death in a matter of minutes.
+If untreated, severe hypovolemic shock can cause death in minutes.

 When to see a doctor

-The risk of cholera is slight in industrialized nations, and even in endemic areas you're not likely to become infected if you follow food safety recommendations.
-Still, sporadic cases of cholera occur throughout the world.
+The risk of cholera is slight in industrialized nations.
+Even in areas where it exists you're not likely to become infected if you follow food safety recommendations.
+Still, cases of cholera occur throughout the world.
 If you develop severe diarrhea after visiting an area with active cholera, see your doctor.

-If you have diarrhea, especially severe diarrhea, and think you may have been exposed to cholera, seek treatment right away.
-Severe dehydration is a medical emergency that requires immediate care regardless of the cause.
+If you have diarrhea, especially severe diarrhea, and think you might have been exposed to cholera, seek treatment right away.
+Severe dehydration is a medical emergency that requires immediate care.

 A bacterium called Vibrio cholerae causes cholera infection.
-However, the deadly effects of the disease are the result of a potent toxin called CTX that the bacterium produce in the small intestine.
-CTX binds to the intestinal walls, where it interferes with the normal flow of sodium and chloride.
-This causes the body to secrete enormous amounts of water, leading to diarrhea and a rapid loss of fluids and salts (electrolytes).
+The deadly effects of the disease are the result of a toxin the bacteria produces in the small intestine.
+The toxin causes the body to secrete enormous amounts of water, leading to diarrhea and a rapid loss of fluids and salts (electrolytes).

 - Surface or well water.
-Cholera bacteria can lie dormant in water for long periods, and contaminated public wells are frequent sources of large-scale cholera outbreaks.
-People living in crowded conditions without adequate sanitation are especially at risk of cholera.
+Contaminated public wells are frequent sources of large-scale cholera outbreaks.
+People living in crowded conditions without adequate sanitation are especially at risk.

 - Seafood.
-Eating raw or undercooked seafood, especially shellfish, that originates from certain locations can expose you to cholera bacteria.
-Most recent cases of cholera occurring in the United States have been traced to seafood from the Gulf of Mexico.
+Eating raw or undercooked seafood, especially shellfish, that comes from certain places can expose you to cholera bacteria.
+Most recent cases of cholera in the United States have been traced to seafood from the Gulf of Mexico.

 - Raw fruits and vegetables.
-Raw, unpeeled fruits and vegetables are a frequent source of cholera infection in areas where cholera is endemic.
-In developing nations, uncomposted manure fertilizers or irrigation water containing raw sewage can contaminate produce in the field.
+Raw, unpeeled fruits and vegetables are a frequent source of cholera infection in areas where there's cholera.
+In developing countries, uncomposted manure fertilizers or irrigation water containing raw sewage can contaminate produce in the field.

 - Grains.
-In regions where cholera is widespread, grains such as rice and millet that are contaminated after cooking and allowed to remain at room temperature for several hours become a medium for the growth of cholera bacteria.
+In regions where cholera is widespread, grains such as rice and millet that are contaminated after cooking and kept at room temperature for several hours can grow cholera bacteria.

-- Reduced or nonexistent stomach acid (hypochlorhydria or achlorhydria).
-Cholera bacteria can't survive in an acidic environment, and ordinary stomach acid often serves as a first line defense against infection.
+- Reduced or nonexistent stomach acid.
+Cholera bacteria can't survive in an acidic environment, and ordinary stomach acid often serves as a defense against infection.
 But people with low levels of stomach acid — such as children, older adults, and people who take antacids, H-2 blockers or proton pump inhibitors — lack this protection, so they're at greater risk of cholera.

 - Type O blood.
 For reasons that aren't entirely clear, people with type O blood are twice as likely to develop cholera compared with people with other blood types.

 - Raw or undercooked shellfish.
-Although large-scale cholera outbreaks no longer occur in industrialized nations, eating shellfish from waters known to harbor the bacteria greatly increases your risk.
+Although industrialized nations no longer have large-scale cholera outbreaks, eating shellfish from waters known to harbor the bacteria greatly increases your risk.

-Although shock and severe dehydration are the most devastating complications of cholera, other problems can occur, such as:
+Although shock and severe dehydration are the worst complications of cholera, other problems can occur, such as:

-- Low potassium levels (hypokalemia).
+- Low potassium levels.
 People with cholera lose large quantities of minerals, including potassium, in their stools.
 Very low potassium levels interfere with heart and nerve function and are life-threatening.

-- Kidney (renal) failure.
-When the kidneys lose their filtering ability, excess amounts of fluids, some electrolytes and wastes build up in your body — a potentially life-threatening condition.
+- Kidney failure.
+When the kidneys lose their filtering ability, excess amounts of fluids, some electrolytes and wastes build up in the body — a potentially life-threatening condition.
 In people with cholera, kidney failure often accompanies shock.

 Cholera is rare in the United States with the few cases related to travel outside the U.S. or to contaminated and improperly cooked seafood from the Gulf Coast waters.

-If you're traveling to cholera-endemic areas, your risk of contracting the disease is extremely low if you follow these precautions:
+If you're traveling to areas known to have cholera, your risk of contracting the disease is extremely low if you follow these precautions:

 - Eat food that's completely cooked and hot and avoid street vendor food, if possible.
 If you do buy a meal from a street vendor, make sure it's cooked in your presence and served hot.